Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 I would be more likely to find other strategies that didn't involve me getting run over.

-I mean, you have the Ron Paul's, who I would consider to be profoundly conservative in like a Berkean sense, but he wouldn't say that porn should be illegal or that drugs should be illegal or that guns should be illegal.
+I mean, you have the Ron Paul's, who I would consider to be profoundly conservative in like a Burkean sense, but he wouldn't say that porn should be illegal or that drugs should be illegal or that guns should be illegal.

-Correct me if I'm wrong, but I get a certain sort of provincial or tribal sense from you guys that you are kind of conservative in the classical sense you the people closest to you are more important than like all of humanity big H because they're the people closest to you and I think that should be the scope for most people unless you're the president making irresponsible decisions about artificial intelligence or the CEO of a corporation making vampiric and predatory decisions about artificial intelligence.
+And I think that should be the scope for most people, unless you're the president making irresponsible decisions about artificial intelligence or the CEO of a corporation making vampiric and predatory decisions about artificial intelligence.

-So many different lifestyles already exist and cultures already exist.
+It's going to, like, so many different lifestyles already exist and cultures already exist.

-There's going to be huge pockets of homogenization due to technology, but there's also going to be huge pockets of individuation among people, individual people, and differentiation among cultures.
+There's going to be huge pockets of homogenization due to technology, but there's also going to be like huge pockets of individuation among people, individual people, and differentiation among cultures.

 You're going to put those cultural barriers in place.

-And that is, I think, the value of conservatism, of being suspicious of change, because very often any push for change.
+And that is, I think, the value of conservatism, of being suspicious of change, because very often any push for change isn't necessarily going to be changed for your benefit or your kids' benefit or your community's benefit.

 The change, this radical change, is more likely to benefit the people pushing for it.

-It may be mutual, but in the case of porn, drugs, maybe even the trains if you really care about, say, the bison, or maybe the entire technological system if you don't want trash islands in the Pacific, microplastic in your balls, dead bugs everywhere, and black rhinos.
+It may be mutual, but in the case of porn, drugs, maybe even the trains, if you really care about, say, the bison, or maybe the entire technological system, if you don't want, you know, trash islands in the Pacific, microplastic in your balls, you know, dead bugs everywhere, and black rhinos shuffled off into heaven.

-if employed properly simply means I am going to remain human despite the advertising and despite whatever new gadget comes my way.
+These sorts of things, you know, it's ultimately the conservative or the anti-tech or the quasi-Luddite position, if employed properly, simply means I am going to remain human despite the advertising and despite whatever new gadget comes my way.

 Yeah, and my appeal to the people is like, I don't want to stand in front of it either.